Transferring Property To a Limited Company

-A limited company may secure business investment and loans much easier than you because of its distinct entity status.
-Similarly, a limited company may benefit from tax advantages that can be maximised through professional help and consultations from a tax accountant.
+A limited company may secure business investments and loans much easier than you as an individual because of its distinct entity status.
+Similarly, a limited company may benefit from tax advantages that can be maximised through professional help from a Limited company Accountant.

-The company ensures security for its employees as it will continue to exist despite having shareholders retired or resigned.
-If the principal shareholders of the company are the directors, it makes the decision-making process of the company less time consuming with a greater success rate.
+The company ensures security for its employees as it will continue to exist despite having shareholders retire or resign.
+If the principal shareholders of the company are the directors, it makes the decision-making process of the company less time-consuming with a greater success rate.

-However, there are few liabilities that come with having a limited company.
-Registering your company, staying compliant with the tax reforms are few of them.
+However, there are a few liabilities that come with having a limited company.
+Registering your company, and staying compliant with tax legislation are a few of them.
 It is important to stay updated with new legislation and reforms in the industry.
-On a brighter note, you can hire a professional accountant or outsource to a property accountant from an established accounting firm near you.
+On a brighter note, you can hire an accountant for a limited company or outsource to a property accountant from an established accounting firm near you.

 Methods of holding Investment Property

 There is an almost unlimited range of methods to hold a UK buy-to-let property and residential property.
 Each approach has its benefits and disadvantages depending on the circumstances of an individual or family.

-However, the three key ways you may hold a buy-to-let property is to keep it individually in your name, through a limited company, or a trust.
+However, the three key ways you may hold a buy-to-let property is to keep it individually in your name, through a limited company, or through a trust.
 Each approach is slightly different in terms of liabilities and tax implications.

 The annual tax during the ownership, also known as the annual tax on enveloped dwellings (ATED) is payable every year.
-Depending on the situation, you may find yourself unexpectedly in the higher tax bracket than expected.
-Therefore, it would be a wise decision to use the services of a reputable accountant to calculate the liabilities and tax returns effectively and accurately.
+Depending on the situation, you may find yourself unexpectedly in a higher tax bracket than expected.
+Therefore, it would be a wise decision to use a reputable accounting services provider to calculate the liabilities and tax returns effectively and accurately.

-What happens when you transfer property to Limited Company?
+What happens when you transfer property to a Limited Company?

 Pros of moving your property to an LTD